Join us for an adventure in flavor!

 Habichuelas Guisadas is an amazingly tasty Puerto Rican bean stew.
 It's a popular side dish, but can be eaten as a main for an easy weeknight dinner.

 You just may find yourself cooking these again and again.
-After we tried them the first time, we were cooking up another pot in less than a week!
+After I tried them the first time, I was cooking up another pot in less than a week!

-Make sure to save or pin this recipe, we’re pretty sure you’ll be coming back to it.
+Make sure to save or pin this recipe, I’m pretty sure you’ll be coming back to it.
 And be sure to subscribe to GypsyPlate, we’re always cooking up new recipes for you!

 Habichuelas Guisadas, on our Gypsy Plate… enjoy!